 (B) The CW specialist uses Form 04AF003E, Resource Family Assessment, to assess the safety and suitability of placing a child in the home.

 (C) Form 04AF003E is completed and a report, addressing the extent to which the home would meet the child's needs, is provided to the ICPC Program Unit within 55-calendar days from receipt of request.

-(D) The relative home study report is provided by the ICPC Program Unit to the requesting state within 60-calendar days of the initial request.
+(D) The ICPC Program Unit provides the relative home study report to the requesting state within 60-calendar days of the initial request.

 (i) The relative must agree to attend pre-service training before Form 04AF003E is submitted to the ICPC Program Unit.

-(ii) Pre-service training must be completed within 90-calendar days from the date of the child's placement.
+(ii) Pre-service training must be completed within 90-calendar days from the child's placement date.

 (iii) After training is completed, the CW specialist sends pre-service training verification via KIDS Individual Training Record or training certificates to the ICPC Program Unit.